sporto/elm-tutorial/110_delete/delete_effect.md

 ## DeletePlayer Action

-Let's add the code in __src/Players/Update.elm__ to respond to this action, add a new branch:
+Let's add the code in __src/Players/Update.elm__ to respond to this action, change the branch to:

 ```elm
     DeletePlayer playerId ->